AryemanGuptaMathur/Data_Analytics_101/README.md

 # Data Analysis 101 -- Exploratory Data Analysis using R

-## We provide an accessible and comprehensive guide for those aiming to grasp the science of exploratory data analysis.
+### This accessible and comprehensive book unveils the science of Exploratory Data Analysis.

-## We empower readers with the ability to uncover patterns and extract valuable insights from datasets, harnessing the capabilities of the widely-used, open-source programming language: R.
+### Readers can uncover patterns and extract valuable insights from datasets, harnessing the capabilities of the R programming language.